ConorMcNamee/templ-parser/docs/planning/initial-plan.md

 ## Final Goal

 For the final project, I want to have a tool which can parse a go project with templ files, local the templ files, render the templ files and provide a debug version of the templ function with the css styling and stubbed data

+# (DONE) Step 1: Get all templ files

+This step is extremely easy.
+Simply have a set directory (this can easily be changed to a variable later), search this directory for any files with the suffix of _templ.go and return them as a list of strings

+# Step 2: Find all the Go templ functions

+This is a bit trickier

+# Step 3: